This page tells you about shiatsu for people with cancer. There is information about

 In 2006, Thames Valley University carried out a large systematic review of studies that looked at shiatsu and how well it worked.
 In 2010 they updated the review.
 Although they found 1,714 potentially relevant studies, only a small number related to shiatsu itself and the others were on acupressure.
 Acupressure and shiatsu use the same points and are based on the meridian system of Traditional Chinese Medicine.
 Acupressure is one of the techniques used in shiatsu practice.

 The reviewers looked at 9 shiatsu studies and 80 acupressure studies.
-The shiatsu studies covered a wide range of health issues including chronic stress, schizophrenia, promoting well being, health awareness, heart conditions, low back pain, shoulder pain, fibromyalgia, and inducing labour.
+The shiatsu studies covered a wide range of health issues including chronic stress, schizophrenia, promoting well being, health awareness, heart conditions, low back pain, shoulder pain, fibromyalgia (a condition of pain in the muscles and soft tissues of the body), and inducing childbirth.
 1 study looked at using shiatsu to reduce nausea and vomiting caused by chemotherapy.
 The evidence from the review was very limited and the authors said that the quality of the research methods used in the studies was generally poor.
 So we don't know whether shiatsu can help in these conditions.
 The reviewers recommended carrying out more studies of better quality.

 The studies looking at acupressure seemed to show that it worked well for pain, especially period pain, lower back pain, and pain during childbirth.
 But there was no strong evidence that acupressure could help to reduce nausea and vomiting.
 There was strong evidence that acupressure can help to improve sleep in elderly people.
 It was not clear whether acupressure can help in stroke, mental health issues or chronic breathing conditions.
 Some studies seemed to show that acupressure might be able to help patients with kidney disease, eyesight problems, or cancer therapy side effects other than nausea and vomiting.